-This paper studies the corporate governance and asset pricing implications of investors owing blocks in multiple firms.
-Common wisdom is that multi-firm ownership weakens governance because the blockholder is spread too thinly, but we show that this need not be the case.
-In a single-firm benchmark, the blockholder governs through exit, selling her stake if and only if the firm is underperforming.
-With multiple firms, the blockholder disguises the sale of one underperforming firm as being motivated by a liquidity shock, by either selling the second firm even if it is value-maximizing, or not selling the second firm even if it is underperforming.
-This effect weakens governance.
+This paper studies the corporate governance and asset pricing implications of investors owning blocks in multiple firms.
+Common wisdom is that multi-firm ownership weakens governance because the blockholder is spread too thinly.
+We show that this need not be the case.
+In a single-firm benchmark, the blockholder governs through exit, selling her stake if the firm underperforms.
+With multiple firms, the blockholder may sell even a value-maximizing firm, to disguise her exit from another underperforming firm as being motivated by a portfolio-wide liquidity shock.
+This reduces the manager's effort incentives and weakens governance.
 On the other hand, governance can be stronger, because selling one firm and not the other is a powerful signal of underperformance.
-Common ownership creates strategic complements in managerial effort and has asset pricing implications: stock prices can be correlated even if firms' cash flows are independent.
-While liquidity shocks may cause the blockholder to sell both stakes simultaneously, the correlation can surprisingly be negative.
-In general, the severity of the agency problem, the frequency and magnitude of liquidity shocks, and the manager's stock price concerns all affect both the correlation and whether governance is stronger or weaker with multiple firms.
+Common ownership leads to firms' stock prices being correlated, even if their fundamentals are uncorrelated.
+We derive empirical predictions for the direction of correlation and for whether governance is stronger or weaker with multiple firms.

 This paper examines how the labor market for directors and directors' reputational concerns affect corporate governance.
 We develop a model in which directors can influence corporate governance of their firms, and corporate governance, among other things, affects firms' demand for new directors.
 Whether the labor market rewards directors for having a reputation of being shareholder-friendly or management-friendly is endogenous and depends on the aggregate level of corporate governance.
 We show that directors' desire to be invited to other boards creates strategic complementarity of corporate governance decisions across firms.
 Directors' reputational concerns amplify the corporate governance system in the sense that strong systems become stronger and weak systems become weaker.
 We derive implications for director appointments, multiple directorships, transparency of the corporate governance system, and board size.